JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.3/Notes.md

 - Easy to manage the projects because of the rigidity of the model
 - Timescales are easy to keep to - easy to know if you are ahead or behind
 - Saves time over the other methods
-- effective for smaller projects
-- effective when there is a clear objective/ vision

 Disadvantages
 - Not applicable to projects that demand continuous maintenance